ferreira-scm/Hybridization_spatial_HMHZ/README.md

 ## Repository structure

-data/ --> data necessary to run these scripts; these are a list of phyloseq objects for the wild dataset and lab dataset.
+### data/ --> data necessary to run these scripts; these are a list of phyloseq objects for the wild dataset and lab dataset.
 Each phyloseq object corresponds to OTU table, taxonomic table and metadata for each amplicon, after identification and quality screening of ASVs and taxonomic annotation.
 Data description can be found here: https://doi.org/10.1186/s13071-023-05800-6

-R/ --> scripts for data analysis
+### R/ --> scripts for data analysis

-tmp/ --> temporary files created from running the scripts
+### tmp/ --> temporary files created from running the scripts

 fig/ --> figures

-Briefly:
+## Brief description of each script:

+### R/1_filtering.R

-R/1_filtering.R --> Needs files data/PhyloSeqList_HMHZ_All.Rds and data/EimeriaSpeciesAssign.RDS
+Needs files data/PhyloSeqList_HMHZ_All.Rds and data/EimeriaSpeciesAssign.RDS

 quality filtering ASVs per amplicon and merging.